milena-sosic/EmoLex.SR/README.md

 - **lexicon_construction/**
   - `translation.py`: Script to facilitate the translation of the emotion affect lexicon.
-  - `adaptation.py`: Script used to adapt the lexicon upon manual validation on contextual and linguistics changes (output: EmoLex.SR-v1).
+  - `adaptation.py`: Script used to adapt the lexicon upon manual validation on contextual and linguistics changes (output: `EmoLex.SR-v1`).
-  - `expansion.py`:  Script used to enrich the EmoLex.SR-v1 lexicon with the broad synonyms and manually crafted emotional affect words in Serbian.
+  - `expansion.py`:  Script used to enrich the EmoLex.SR-v1 lexicon with the broad synonyms and manually crafted emotional affect words in Serbian (output: `EmoLex.SR-v2`).
   - `analyse_emotion.py`: A script for analyzing sentiment in Serbian text using the Emolex.SR-v2 lexicon.

-- **lexicon_construction/**
+- **lexicon_validation/**
   - Set of scripts used to validate particular steps during lexicon construction.